Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 13. Forget Negative Experiences

 People seem to give more weight to negative situations than positive ones.
-If you want to be more social, you have to always look on the bright side and recognize when things go well.
+If you want to be more outgoing, you have to always look on the bright side and recognize when things go well.

 14. Give People a Second Chance